edge-cloud/www.edge-cloud.net/_posts/2014-01-24-openstack-vsphere-nsx-part5.md

   </p>
 </div>

 The first component will need to be provided by the cloud operator, while component 2 and 3 are created by the individual tenant.
-Let&#8217;s therefore consciously split these two jobs into their own sections.
+Let's therefore consciously split these two jobs into their own sections.

 ### Creating an external network in OpenStack